 What documents should I keep?

 Do you know you have documents you should always hold on to?
 Everyone does.
-Examples are birth certificates, social security cards, military discharge and citizenship papers.
+Examples are birth certificates, social security cards, military discharge, and citizenship papers.
 You can find a list of Forever Documents here.
 Are you married?
 If so, your original marriage certificate is a forever document.
 Keep this securely along with your will and estate documents.
-Are you a parent or guardian?
+Are you a parent or a guardian?
 Guardianship documents and adoption papers are forever documents.
 Did you purchase a home and take out a Homestead Act?
 Then store this paperwork securely along with deeds to your property and mortgage discharge notices.
 Do you have a passport?
 Store your passport with your Forever Documents.
 Do not “tuck” this in a drawer or desk somewhere!
 Your passport is a critical legal document and is very difficult and expensive to replace when lost or misplaced.
 Essentially, forever documents are records that provide proof of citizenship, critical personal information and legal standing.

 How should I organize my Forever Documents?